Topological quantum field theory structure on symplectic cohomology: Symplectic cohomology and symplectic homology

-In Appendix \ref{Appendix Using non-linear Hamiltonians} we mention the construction of $SH^*(M)$ using just one Hamiltonian which is non-linear at infinity.
-This makes many arguments unnecessarily complicated (see \ref{Subsection contact type J make transversality fail}) so for now we assume our Hamiltonians are linear at infinity.
+In Appendix \ref{Appendix Using non-linear Hamiltonians} we prove that $SH^*(M)$ can be defined as $SH^*(Q)$ for one Hamiltonian $Q:\overline{M}\to \R$ growing faster than linearly at infinity.
+This makes many arguments unnecessarily complicated (see \ref{Subsection contact type J make transversality fail}) so for now we assume our Hamiltonians to be linear at infinity.